Rheinmetall Automotive

-Rheinmetall Automotive (formerly KSPG and Kolbenschmidt Pierburg) is the Automotive sector of the parent group Rheinmetall.
+Rheinmetall Automotive (formerly KSPG and Kolbenschmidt Pierburg) was the Automotive sector of the parent group Rheinmetall.

 The company emerged in 1997 through the merger of KS Kolbenschmidt GmbH, Neckarsulm, and Pierburg GmbH, Neuss.

 Hence, at its various traditional locations the company is commonly known as Kolbenschmidt or Pierburg.
-40 production plants in Europe, the Americas, Japan, India and China employ a total workforce of around 11,000.
-Products are developed in cooperation with international auto manufacturers.
-Rheinmetall Automotive ranks among the 100 biggest auto industry suppliers worldwide and is an important partner to the industry for such products as exhaust gas recirculation systems, secondary-air systems, coolant pumps, and pistons for car gasoline engines and as well as for the commercial vehicle sector.
+In 2019, 40 production plants in Europe, the Americas, Japan, India and China employed a total workforce of around 11,000.
+Products were developed in cooperation with international auto manufacturers.
+Rheinmetall Automotive ranked among the 100 biggest auto industry suppliers worldwide and was an important partner to the industry for such products as exhaust gas recirculation systems, secondary-air systems, coolant pumps, and pistons for car gasoline engines and as well as for the commercial vehicle sector.